chrisklement/project-slime-mold/README.md

 * if he chooses the food by the lowest resistance
 * whether the slime mold works from left to right

-After several attempts, unfortunately I had to realize that the experiment has failed.
+After several attempts, I unfortunately had to realize that the experiment has failed.
 However, I used the recovered material for the computer vision project with OpenCV.

 In the following you can see my final result:

 ![](images/cv_result.png)

 This project was created at the University of Applied Sciences Potsdam
-Course: Input/Output - Fundamentals of process-oriented design
+Course: Input/Output
 Semester: 2015

-##License
+## License

 The MIT License (MIT)